d2l-ai/d2l-en/chapter_computer-vision/object-detection-dataset.md

 # Object Detection Data Set (Pikachu)

 There are no small data sets, like MNIST or Fashion-MNIST, in the object detection field.
 In order to quickly test models, we are going to assemble a small data set.
 First, we generate 1000 Pikachu images of different angles and sizes using an open source 3D Pikachu model.
 Then, we collect a series of background images and place a Pikachu image at a random position on each image.
-We use the im2rec tool provided by MXNet to convert the images to binary RecordIO format[1].
+We use the [im2rec tool](https://github.com/apache/incubator-mxnet/blob/master/tools/im2rec.py) provided by MXNet to convert the images to binary RecordIO format[1].
 This format can reduce the storage overhead of the data set on the disk and improve the reading efficiency.
-If you want to learn more about how to read images, refer to the documentation for the GluonCV Toolkit[2].
+If you want to learn more about how to read images, refer to the documentation for the [GluonCV Toolkit](https://gluon-cv.mxnet.io/).

 ## Download the Data Set